 Since the 1990s, there has been a resurgence of the practice of ta moko for both men and women as a sign of their cultural Maori identity.

-(Photo credit: News Dog Media / NZ Archives / Library of Congress / Wiki Commons).
+(Photo credit: News Dog Media / NZ Archives / Library of Congress / Wikimedia Commons).